What to do when your sales reps think good leads are bad

 - Provide them with evidence that shows why these prospects scored high.
 Share the desirable attributes of these prospects.

 - As one option, using Industry (SIC) distribution, create “blocks” of leads that contain a mix of company sizes and provide guidance that x% are expected to convert for each of these “blocks.”

-A benefit of predictive analytics is the ability to score based on a large number of attributes (500+ variables is not uncommon for our models), reaching beyond the boundaries of even human intuition which no doubt can bring profitable insight.
-We don’t discount that intuition; rather, predictive analytics should lead you to new sales from new markets.
+A benefit of predictive analytics is the ability to score based on a large number of attributes.
+For our models, 500+ variables is not uncommon.
+This reaches beyond the boundaries of human intuition, which no doubt can bring profitable insight.
+We don’t discount that intuition.
+Rather, predictive analytics should lead you to new sales from new markets where your intuition based on past experience may not lead you.
 The flip side is that these new markets and new customers may not intuitively look like great sales opportunities at first glance, precisely because they’re new and different.

-But acting on model recommendations is needed to break through to faster growth and higher sales.
-This is where sales managers can mentor reps to see the opportunities ahead.
+Acting on model recommendations can bring faster growth and higher sales.
+This is where sales managers can mentor reps to trust and to see the opportunities ahead.
 Help sales reps trust the idea of calling upon these new opportunities, and the potential conversion rates and quota attainment, even when reps may have previously rejected some of these opportunities.
 To get the true gains possible with predictive analytics, you need to build the trust and confidence to push beyond a business-as-usual routine.

 President & CEO at Valgen